civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(1)** Paragraph 14(1)(b) of the Act is replaced by the following:

-    the municipalities mentioned in the letters patent appoint one **or two individuals, as mentioned in the letters patent**;
+    the municipalities mentioned in the letters patent appoint one or two individuals, as mentioned in the letters patent;

+  **(1.1)** Paragraph 14(1)(d) of the Act is replaced by the following:

+    the Governor in Council appoints the remaining individuals nominated by the Minister in consultation with users selected by the Minister or the classes of users mentioned in the letters patent, including one individual nominated by the Minister in consultation with the labour groups selected by the Minister or with those mentioned in the letters patent.

+  **(1.2)** Section 14 of the Act is amended by adding the following after subsection (1.1):

+    **(1.2)** The board of directors of a port authority may appoint a director under paragraph (1)(a) or (d) if the position has been vacant for more than twelve months.

+    **(1.3)** The board of directors of a port authority shall give notice to the Minister of its intention to make an appointment under subsection (1.2) at least 90 days before doing so.

   **(2)** Subsection 14(2) of the Act is replaced by the following:

-    **(2)** Directors are appointed to hold office for **a** renewable term of not more than three years that will ensure as far as possible the expiry in any one year of the terms of office of not more than one half of the directors.
+    **(2)** Directors are appointed to hold office for a renewable term of not more than three years that will ensure as far as possible the expiry in any one year of the terms of office of not more than one half of the directors.

 ### Section 103